NVIDIA/modulus/docs/api/modulus.models.rst

             x = self.dec1(x2)
             return self.final(x)

-Now we show this model rewritten in Modulus.
-First, let's subclass the model from ``modulus.Module`` instead of ``torch.nn.Module``.
-The ``modulus.Module`` class acts like a direct replacement for the ``torch.nn.Module`` and provides additional functionality for saving and loading checkpoints, etc. Refer to the API docs of ``modulus.Module`` for further details.
+Now we show this model rewritten in PhysicsNeMo.
+First, let's subclass the model from ``physicsnemo.Module`` instead of ``torch.nn.Module``.
+The ``physicsnemo.Module`` class acts like a direct replacement for the ``torch.nn.Module`` and provides additional functionality for saving and loading checkpoints, etc. Refer to the API docs of ``physicsnemo.Module`` for further details.
 Additionally we will add metadata to the model to capture the optimizations that this model supports.
 In this case we will enable CUDA Graphs and Automatic Mixed-Precision.

 .. code:: python

     from dataclasses import dataclass
-    import modulus
+    import physicsnemo
     import torch.nn as nn

     @dataclass
-    class UNetMetaData(modulus.ModelMetaData):
+    class UNetMetaData(physicsnemo.ModelMetaData):
         name: str = "UNet"
         # Optimization
         jit: bool = True